 In short, salary sacrifice schemes work by taking a portion of your wage pre-tax and using this amount to help fund an electric car – similar to cycle-to-work schemes and pension schemes.

-Of course, the downside is that you’ll have to give up a part of your salary, but the advantages of only having to pay for your EV charging should outweigh the disadvantage.
+Of course, the downside is that you’ll have to give up a part of your salary, but the advantages of only having to pay for your EV charging should outweigh the disadvantages.

-What’s more, the EV infrastructure grant allows up to £15,000 of government funding.
-So, if you decide to go through your business to acquire an electric vehicle, why don’t you inform them about the substantial government grants available while also benefiting from free or subsided workplace charging?
+So, if you decide to go through your business to acquire an electric vehicle, why don’t you inform them about the substantial government grants available while also benefiting from free or subsidised workplace charging?

 Did you know there are monthly subscription services for electric cars?